Akseldindisyan/my-step-count-analysis/README.md

 I will form and test my hypothesis.
 I will use statistical tests in order to test my hypothesis and according to the results I will form the findings part.

 ## Findings
 I will evaluate the results of data analysis and decide which hypothesis are true which are not.
-After finding the factors that effects my step count I will use this information to guess my step count by using Machine Learning.
+After finding the factors that affects my step count I will use this information to guess my step count by using Machine Learning.